 The A17 and R108 ecotypes of Medicago truncatula are visually distinct, with A17 exhibiting a more sprawling growth character and truncate leaves.
 R108 is slightly more compact, with orbicular leaves bearing a smaller chevron.
-These differences extend into changes in metabolism, including effects on nutrient deficiency327, salt stress328 and defence329.
+These differences extend into changes in metabolism, including effects on nutrient deficiency, salt stress and defence.
 But in comparison to other model plants like Arabidopsis, these changes seem within the normal in-species variation.
-However, A17 and R108 exhibit significant hybrid sterility, and have undergone significant chromosome rearrangement events (see Section 4.4.7 and Kamphuis et al (2007)320) since their last common ancestor.
-We had initially supposed that these differences had been caused by the extensive callus culture process that R108 had been taken through to improve its transformability330.
-Callus culture is known to induce many genetic and epigenetic changes, up to and including chromosomal exchange331.

-35 tnt1 insertions were found by WGS, but not with invPCR, in NF3209.
+However, A17 and R108 exhibit significant hybrid sterility, and have undergone significant chromosome rearrangement events (see Section 4.4.7 and Kamphuis et al (2007)) since their last common ancestor.
+We had initially supposed that these differences had been caused tnt1 insertions were found by WGS, but not with invPCR, in NF3209.
 These are sorted to show those with a <2 kb invPCR amplicon with restriction enzyme sets Ase1/Nde1 or EcoR1/Mfe1.